Project Overview

 1. Open Amazon EventBridge in the AWS Console.

-2. Create a new rule with the following settings:
+2. Create a new rule:

 • Event Source: AWS services